 First, Soundproof the Bottom of the Door

 The most obvious place for air (and sound) to leak around a pocket door, is under the bottom of the door.
 That (sometimes sizable) gap is a very obvious place for sound to pass through the door.

 A word of warning: Before installing the weather stripping, make sure the bottom of the door is very clean – that’s a place where dust and dirt like to gather.
 If you try to stick adhesive to a dirty door, the adhesive won’t stick well, and as a result, will bunch up under the door, and you’ll need to replace it very soon.

-Next, Soundproof the Glass Panes
+Next, Soundproof Any Glass Panes

 So, we’ll attack these two problems separately.

 Quite often, window panes will move slightly, even when new.
 To fix this, we’ll apply a small amount of acoustical caulk.
-We use acoustical or soundproofing caulk for two reasons – the caulk actually absorbs sounds, and it stays soft and flexible, so won’t separate over time.
-(Happy users report using this same caulk for soundproofing bedroom windows against noise from a nearby very busy road, and call it “a game changer”.)
+We use acoustic or soundproofing caulk for two reasons – the caulk actually absorbs sounds, and it stays soft and flexible, so won’t separate over time.
+(Happy users report using this same acoustic caulk for soundproofing bedroom windows against noise from a nearby very busy road, and call it “a game changer”.)

 There’s an additional option, to make the window glass absorb some of the sound.
 You could add safety window film to each window pane.
 This self-adhesive film was designed to make windows shatterproof, and to partially block UV rays, but it also dampens sound.